 ★Initialize the memory manager by using EwInitHeap() and EwAddHeapMemoryPool().
 The configuration of the memory pool is done within the file ewconfig.h.
 If you prefer to use any other memory manager (e.g. provided by the operating system), please ensure that the functions EwAlloc() and EwFree() are adapted accordingly.

-★Initialize the Graphics Engine.
-The configuration of the Graphics Engine can be controlled by several macros within ewconfig.h.
+★Configure and initialize the Runtime Environment and the Graphics Engine.
+The configuration can be controlled by several macros within ewconfig.h.

 ★Create the root object of the GUI application.